j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

 coordinates for selected resolution.
 This will require *a lot more work* because you need to
 1. shift coordinates accordingly so bot's coordinate range fits inside border textures and any towers get placed in correct positions,
-2. change locations of clickable buttons and ocr text boxex locations so that bot can properly execute all its commands and validity checks.
+2. change locations of clickable buttons and ocr text box locations so that bot can properly execute all its commands and validity checks.

 Full explanation: